GeorginaCarlisle/take-control-api/README.md

 - [Querysets](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) and controlling what is being pulled from the database as part of a view.
 - [Filtering](https://www.django-rest-framework.org/api-guide/filtering/#filtering) including ordering and filtering.
 - [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/configuration.html) and finding ways around bug #2.

+The following documentation was also used:

+- [Python datetime documentation](https://docs.python.org/3/library/datetime.html#) to support with understanding the datetime object and how it can be aware and naive.

+- [Python - datetime.tzinfo()](https://www.geeksforgeeks.org/python-datetime-tzinfo/) to also support with understanding the datetime object.

 [Return to contents list](#contents)